jaromir-benes/banrep-training-2021/system-priors-jb/intro/system-priors-intro.md

 | `acf` | Autocovariance and autocorrelation functions |
 | `xsf` | Power spectrum and spectral density functions |
 | `ffrf` | Filter frequency response function |

+* The `@SystemProperty` objects are then collected in a `@SystemPriorWrapper` object, system prior densities are defined and the object is passed into the `estimate` function.

+---

+## Practical advice

+* Use lower/upper bounds

+* Always eyeball the shape of the log density